LCamel/MPC-Notes/Garbled-Circuit-en-US.md

 ## Articles and Visualization Tools

-I feel that when reading the book Pragmatic MPC, many times you see text like the above: a paragraph correctly describes the protocol, gives a high-level overview, but <mark>still requires looking at the actual implementation to gain insights</mark>.
+I feel that when reading the book Pragmatic MPC, many times you see text like the above: a paragraph correctly describes the protocol, gives a high-level overview, but <mark>still requires looking into the details to gain insights</mark>.

 I wrote a [long article without prerequisites](story-en-US.md), accompanied by visualization tools, introducing the steps and motivations of garbled circuits.
 In addition to providing "how it is", I also wrote some thoughts on "why it is this way".
 We first look at it from the evaluator's perspective in reverse, what exactly is "computation"?
 How is it different from a regular boolean circuit?
 Then we look back at what the generator should provide.
 Why encrypt?
 Why shuffle?
 Finally, we introduce the concept of oblivious transfer.